Timeline 60BC – 138AD

 AD 43 (September?)
 Britain Claudian invasion, led by Aulus Plaitius Silvanus with four legions.

 AD 43 Britain Defeat of Caratacus in the battle of the Medway.
-Romans set up camp in Londinium to wait for Claudius and receive deputations from the tribes.
+The Romans set up camp in Londinium to wait for Claudius and receive deputations from the tribes.

 AD 43 Britain Vespasian, then General of Legio II Augusta, travels by ship to Bosham Harbour (Chichester) and King Cogidubnus.
 From here he leads an assault on the neighbouring aggressive tribes.
 Later as Emperor he builds a Palace here.

 AD 43 (November?)
 Britain Claudius comes to Britain in person to claim it for Rome.
 He rides an elephant into the new town of Londinium.
-After a mock? battle Camulodunum is captured.
+After a mock Battle?
+Camulodunum is captured.

 AD 43 (December?)
 Britain Claudius leaves for Rome, having spent 16 days in Britain.